fifiman/EasyYoutubeMusic/README.md

 Use `python main.py --help` for help on all available features.

 # Installation
+Install the following packages:

+`pip install youtube-dl`

+`pip install eyeD3`

+For audio conversion you will need to install ffmpeg.
+It is best to install chocolatey and run `choco install ffmpeg`.

 # MP3 Tagging
 The current logic for tagging mp3s assumes that the YouTube title for songs is in format `Artist - Song Title`.
 If there are no dashes, artist will be left empty and the entire YouTube title will be the song title.